A data-driven framework for sparsity-enhanced surrogates with arbitrary mutually dependent randomness: Introduction

 In principle, if the orthogonal polynomial type and the corresponding random variables are determined, both intrusive and non intrusive methods can be used to evaluate the coefficients of the expansion.
-For example, the stochastic collocation method based on tensor products of one-dimensional quadrature rules is broadly employed when dimensionality is small \cite{MathelinH_NASA03,XiuH_SISC05,Babuska2007}.
-However, as the dimension increases the number of quadrature points needed for the tensor product rule increases exponentially.
-To mitigate this, sparse grid and adaptive collocation methods have been proposed to deal with moderate dimensionality \cite{XiuH_SISC05,nobile2008sparse,Ma2009,Foo2010,jakemanG2013,Li2016}.
+For example, stochastic collocation, based on tensor products of one-dimensional quadrature rules, is often employed when dimensionality is small \cite{MathelinH_NASA03,XiuH_SISC05,Babuska2007}, \black{with the number of basis functions given by $(p+d)!/p!d!$, where $p$ is polynomial order and $d$ is the dimension}.
+However, as the dimension increases, the number of quadrature points needed for the tensor product rule increases exponentially. \black{To mitigate this issue, sparse grid and adaptive collocation methods have been proposed to deal with moderate dimensionality \cite{XiuH_SISC05,nobile2008sparse,Ma2009,Foo2010,CONSTANTINE2012,jakemanG2013,Li2016}}.
 When the dimension of the random inputs is large, none of the above collocation methods is feasible.
-In the case of extremely limited number of available simulations and large dimensionality, Compressed Sensing (CS) approaches have been used to construct sparse polynomial approximations of the QoI \cite{Doostan_2011nonadapted, Yan_2012Sc, Rauhut_2012sparseLegen,mathelin_gallivan_2012,Yang_2013reweightedL1,Hampton_2015Cs, Lei_Yang_MMS_2015, Peng_2016gradientL1,Yan_2017,Liu_2016QMCL1, Lei_Karniadakis_JCP_2017}.
+In the case of a limited number of available simulations and large dimensionality, \ac{CS} approaches have been used to construct sparse polynomial approximations of the \ac{QoI} \cite{Doostan_2011nonadapted, Yan_2012Sc, Rauhut_2012sparseLegen,mathelin_gallivan_2012,Yang_2013reweightedL1,Hampton_2015Cs,Peng_2016gradientL1,Yan_2017,Liu_2016QMCL1, Lei_Karniadakis_JCP_2017,ALEMAZKOOR2017,DIAZ2018,RAI2018}. \black{Finally, we note that \ac{gPC} (including extensions such as arbitrary polynomial chaos \cite{OLADYSHKIN2012}), in its current form, can only handle random vector with independent identically distributed (i.i.d.) components in standard types (uniform, Gaussian, gamma, beta, etc.).
+For other distributions, a pre-processing step is required to transform the original random variables into i.i.d.\ random variables of standard types.
+In general, these transformations are highly nonlinear which result in the final \ac{QoI} function approximation to be a high-degree polynomial in order to maintain accuracy.}